marcaurele/laptop-ansible/README.md

   - Rust
   - Terraform, Consul, Nomad, Vault

+Command shortcuts are available with a [Taskfile](https://taskfile.dev/), see `task` to list them all.

 Its goal is to keep all my configurations and system state under this playbook in order to restore a working laptop within less than 1 hour.

 See status of todos in the [issues](https://github.com/marcaurele/laptop-ansible/issues).